 You'd think signing your child up for a secondary school shouldn't be that tough.
 You fill out a few papers, sign them, and turn them in.
 But nope, in Germany, it's no walk in the park.

-My friends from abroad and I, as an American, sometimes poke fun at the Germans and their notorious bureaucracy.
+My friends from abroad and I, coming from the US, sometimes poke fun at the Germans and their notorious bureaucracy.
 "Why make things easy when you can make them complicated?" we muse about them.
 The same applies to the extensive educational system.
 In fact, an Australian friend recently quipped: "You need a PhD to understand the German public school system."

 Too much, too soon